astropy/reproject/docs/howto/chunked.rst

 being reprojected cover the whole image, while the other dimensions can be smaller.
-For example, if you are reprojecting a spectral cube with dimensions (500, 2048, 2048) where 500 is the number of spectral channels and (2048, 2048) is the celestial plane, then if you are reprojecting just the celestial part of the WCS you can specify a block size of (N, 2048, 2048) and this will enable a separate reprojection mode where the input array is not written to disk but where the reprojection is done in truly independent chunks with size (N, 2048, 2048).
+For example, if you are reprojecting a spectral cube with dimensions (500, 2048, 2048) where 500 is the number of spectral channels and (2048, 2048) is the celestial plane, then if you are reprojecting only the celestial part of the WCS you can specify a block size of (N, 2048, 2048) and this will enable a separate reprojection mode where the input array is not written to disk but where the reprojection is done in truly independent chunks with size (N, 2048, 2048).